The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

 \subsection{Data collection}

 We leverage two datasets.
-The first one is the TGDataset~\cite{la2023tgdataset}, the largest collection of public Telegram channels, with over 120,000 channels and 400 million messages.
-This dataset provides information about the channels (\eg their title, description, and creation date), all the messages sent with their timestamp and whether a message has been forwarded, and from which channel it originated.
-Then, we build a novel dataset, the Conspiracy Resources Dataset, that we describe in the following.
+The first one is the TGDataset~\cite{la2023tgdataset}, the largest collection of public Telegram channels, with over 120,000 channels and 400 million messages. \reviewed{The dataset contains all the messages shared by the collected channels until July 31, 2022.} This dataset provides information about the channels (\eg their title, description, and creation date), all the messages sent with their timestamp and whether a message has been forwarded, and from which channel it originated.
+Then, we build a novel dataset, the Conspiracy Resource Dataset, that we describe in the following.